brndnmtthws/conky/README.md

 ccmake ..
 ```

-Here you will have to press 'c', then when the configuring finishes, type 'e'.
-You will see a list with all availiable build options.
-Go down and enable BUILD_ICONV.

-Then press 'c' again, when it finishes 'e', then 'c' again, 'e' and finally 'g'...
+Press 'c', again 'c', then 'e' and finally 'g'...
-Thats it...

-Type:
+Continue by typing:

 ```
 make
-make install ( if you want to install it )
+make install  # optional
 ```

-If you hit make install just type 'conky' on terminal to run it, otherwise just go into the build directory you made and find
-the conky executable
+( If you hit `make install` you can run conky by typing `conky` on terminal )

 **USE XCODE FOR BUILDING / DEVELOPING**

-It is possible to use Xcode to build the project...

-download/clone project, then cd into project's directory,
-and...
+type the following to setup an Xcode project file inside folder called `build`:

 ```
 mkdir build